Improving the IT health of a 40+ year Iowa clinic

 - Access points, wireless access points, switches, firewalls, and replacement schedule

-The relationship between WIN and the clinic was collaborative and strategic.
-The clinic can now move beyond putting out fires and instead invest in strategies and projects that will help them move in the direction their organization wants to go.
+The collaboration between WIN and the clinic fostered a strategic partnership.
+With this new process, the clinic can move beyond putting out fires and instead invest in projects that will help them move in the direction their organization wants to go.

 Overview